 What are we doing to help break cycles of disadvantage and intergenerational poverty?

-Changes to address harm caused by family and sexual violence
+Changes to address harm caused by family violence and sexual violence

-Changes in the education sector to support how children learn
+Changes in the education sector to ensure equity, affordability and availability

 - Education transforms children's lives, but we know that some tamariki and rangatahi do not receive equitable support.
 This is why we're providing a funding increase for the Incredible Years Programmes to address the cost pressure of their delivery.
 These are targeted early intervention and capability-building programmes for caregivers and teachers to support young children's' social and emotional learning.

 - We are also replacing the outdated decile system with the new Equity Index and significantly increasing funding allocated on that basis.
 Schools and kura will be better supported to mitigate the socioeconomic barriers faced by ākonga/learners, the wider school community and whānau.

 - For some children in New Zealand, poverty and disadvantage can pose a barrier to regular school attendance.
 We're supporting the Creating Safe, Inclusive Schools Programme, providing targeted and intensive support for Māori and Pacific learners at risk of disengaging.
 This initiative supports attendance and engagement using kaupapa Māori approaches.